-Though, it would be too extreme to devise the ultimate time effective training program including nothing but intervals and race days.
+Though, it would be too extreme to devise the ultimate time-effective training program, including nothing but intervals and race days.

 Examples of Time Ineffective Cycling Training

 – Recovery rides

 – Social rides

 – Long slow distance training (LSD)

-The above mentioned rides are categorized as time ineffective.
+The above-mentioned rides are categorized as time ineffective.
 This is not because they do not add value, but because you have to spend a lot of time on these activities compared to the outcome.
 For example, recovery rides can potentially help you recover better from hard training sessions, but you are also spending quite some time on a low-intensity activity.

-From a strict time effective perspective, you would be better off eliminating the recovery ride.
+From a strict time-effective perspective, you would be better off eliminating the recovery ride.
 You will save more time for your other priorities in life.

-Many cyclists will argue that they cannot skip their recovery rides because they are so crucial.
+Many cyclists will argue that they cannot skip their recovery rides because they are crucial.
 If you have the same opinion, ask yourself the following question:

-Recovery rides, social rides or long slow distance training have other positive effects and if you eliminate these sessions you will miss out on these benefits.
+Recovery rides, social rides, or long slow distance training have other positive effects, and if you eliminate these sessions, you will miss out on these benefits.
 But you cannot have it all.

 A positive side effect to eliminating low-intensity workouts

 You get more focus and quality into your remaining training sessions

-It might sound obvious but you will become a better and more competitive athlete simply by spending more hours riding at a high and competitive intensity.
+You will become a better and more competitive athlete simply by spending more hours riding at a high and competitive intensity.